Affective neuroscience

 Affective neuroscience is the study of how the brain processes emotions.
 This field combines neuroscience with the psychological study of personality, emotion, and mood.
 The basis of emotions and what emotions are remains an issue of debate within the field of affective neuroscience.

-The term "affective neuroscience" was coined by neuroscientist Jaak Panksepp, at a time when cognitive neuroscience focused on parts of psychology that did not include emotion, such as attention or memory.
+The term "affective neuroscience" was coined by neuroscientist Jaak Panksepp in the early 1990s, at a time when cognitive neuroscience focused on parts of psychology that did not include emotion, such as attention or memory.

-Affective neuroscience
+Brain areas related to emotion

 Emotions are thought to be related to activity in brain areas that direct our attention, motivate our behavior, and help us make decisions about our environment.
 Early stages of research on emotions and the brain was conducted by Paul Broca, James Papez, and Paul D. MacLean.
 Their work suggests that emotion is related to a group of structures in the center of the brain called the limbic system.
 The limbic system is made up of the following brain structures: